 Christian and Annabelle have been using their Southwest Companion Pass since May 2016, and calculate that they’ve already racked up almost $4,000 in free flights with much more travel to come.
 Learn how they earned their pass, how they’re maxing out its value and what tips they have for you to get yours.

 It’s true.
-There are an increasing number of high-end cards out there with great travel benefits like the Platinum Card from our partner American Express, the Business Platinum® Card from American Express OPEN , the Citi Prestige Card, the Citi AAdvantage Executive World Elite MasterCard, and the United Mileage Plus Club Card.
+There are an increasing number of high-end cards out there with great travel benefits like the Chase Sapphire Reserve Card, The Business Platinum® Card from American Express OPEN , the Citi Prestige Card, the Citi AAdvantage Executive World Elite MasterCard, and the United Mileage Plus Club Card.